A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: A sensitivity analysis of the Milky Way satellite population

 A consequence of these behaviours is demonstrated in Figure~\ref{fig:individual_fits}, where we use our emulator to fit the observational data using MCMC \citep[for which we have used the \texttt{emcee}\footnote{\url{https://emcee.readthedocs.io}} package,][]{emcee2013}.
 In this figure, the green curve shows the result of fitting to the observed satellite luminosity function only, whereas the blue curve shows the result of fitting to the observed mass-metallicity relation only.
 The copper curves in each panel show the predictions of the fiducial model, which has been included for reference.

 The tension outlined earlier in this section is now seen quite clearly: the model that is optimised to reproduce the satellite number counts vastly underpredicts the galaxy metallicities.
 Conversely, the model optimised to fit the mass-metallicity relation completely fails to reproduce the shape of the luminosity function, particularly in the regime of the ultrafaints.
 Our investigations in Figures~\ref{fig:S1_SLF}-\ref{fig:ST_both} help us understand why: the relatively strong feedback needed to prevent faint galaxies from becoming too massive results in metals being blown out of galaxies too strongly.
 On the other hand, reducing the strength of feedback to remedy this has the effect of reducing the number counts of faint satellites at present-day, and overpredicting the number of bright satellites in turn.
 The best-fit parameters obtained from each of these tests are listed in Table~\ref{tab:best_fits}.
 Indeed, the case where the model is optimised to fit the observed number counts prefers much weaker supernova feedback than the case where the model is fit to the mass-metallicity relation.
 In the latter case, the parameter $V_\mathrm{sat}$ is pushed higher; this is driven by the attempt to fit the metallicites of the faintest satellites, which in turn results in a break in the slope of this relation at $\mathrm{M}_V\approx-10$ mag ($M_\star\approx10^6\,\mathrm{M}_\odot$).
 This model also predicts essentially no satellites with $\mathrm{M}_V\gtrsim-3$ mag ($M_\star\lesssim10^3\,\mathrm{M}_\odot$), as the galaxies that would have populated these magnitude bins are allowed to become brighter due to the reduced efficiency of supernova feedback.
+We also note that this effect also shifts the `kink' in the luminosity function to brighter magnitudes than in the fiducial model, as the effective stellar mass (luminosity) of haloes that are affected by reionisation is now larger.
 We also note that in this case, some of the parameters are rather poorly constrained; this also suggests that the satellite luminosity function is a more informative statistic for constraining the parameters of a galaxy formation model than the mass-metallicity relation (each taken individually).